 About <Immune Nations>

-Over the last several years, questions related to the safety, effectiveness and proper use of vaccines have generated an extremely heated and polarized international public debate.
-In turn, this has stimulated discourse around a number of broader ethical issues related to international health care delivery such as access to health care, as well as balancing personal/cultural freedom and public health.
-The forces behind the polarized vaccine debate are complex, involving many players including the media, funding agencies, corporations and the scientific/academic community itself (and made more complex by the influx of fraudulent information about vaccine safety).
-All of this complexity generates anxiety that hinders society’s ability to have a reasoned, rational and respectful discussion around vaccines.
-Art/creative research has the potential to play an important role in helping to foster a more nuance discourse around vaccines by articulating elusive or emotionally charged issues in ways that other forms of communication often cannot.
+The COVID-19 pandemic has raised urgent questions related to the effective use of vaccines and has led to polarized global debates on vaccine equity.
+In turn, this has stimulated discourse around a number of broader ethical issues such as access to health care and balancing personal freedom with public health.
+The forces behind polarized vaccine debates are complex, involving many players including the media, funding agencies, corporations, and the scientific/academic community itself (and made more complex by the influx of fraudulent misinformation that undermines public confidence in vaccines).
+All of this complexity generates anxiety that too often hinders society’s ability to engage in respectful discussion around the life-saving potential of vaccines.
+Art / creative research plays an important role in helping to foster a more nuanced discourse around vaccines by articulating elusive or emotionally charged issues in ways that other forms of communication often cannot.

 Vicki S. Kwon